The classic Abel Tasman Hike

 A DIY guide for your Kiwi Adventure

 The Abel Tasman Hiking Guide

-Hiking the Abel Tasman is one of the great Kiwi Adventures.
-The simplicity of the trail makes in inviting for all ages with rolling hills and awesome beaches for a swim at the end of the each day!
+Hiking the Abel Tasman is one of the Classic Kiwi Adventures.
+The simplicity of the trail makes in inviting for all ages with rolling hills and awesome beaches for a swim at the end of the day!

 There are four huts for you to stay at along the way.
 These are spaced out so that you can stay in each hut each night without having to push too hard each day.

 If you are just interested in doing the hike, we will lay out what to expect and how to book yourself in below.
 You can easily pick how many nights you want to spend out there as the transport boats largely stop in at the Bays that have huts.
 It is possible to just put your head down and go faster through this itinerary while missing all the side tracks if you are a bit short on time.
 We have written the distances with no detours include.
 However, we like to explore the nooks and crannies, and so have included these as additions in each section below.

 Where to Book It In?

 If you are just doing the walk it is pretty simple to book yourself in at the DOC Accommodation, and if you need a one-way boat trip organized, we can easily line it up on the day from The Barn reception, with transport included.
 Or feel free to add it to your booking during our online booking process you want to stay with us in Marahau.
 Else you can contact the water taxi company.